 If the company is eligible for VAT group treatment HMRC would always retrospectively formalise the company’s inclusion in the VAT group.

 Other claims for exceptional circumstances should be considered carefully, not automatically rejected.
-In there is any doubt you should submit a TAR.
+If there is any doubt you should submit a TAR.

 Previous page